 The follow-up of Recommendation No. 25 (1991) was initially requested by the Group of Experts on Protected Areas and Ecological Networks in 2013.
 This monitoring exercise should have aimed at contributing to the work of the Group on the Action Plan for the establishment of the Pan-European Ecological Network.
 Unfortunately, due to the low number of reports received last year, the Group was not able to prepare an analysis of the implementation of the measures put in place by the Parties.
 As decided by the Standing Committee in December 2014, a new reporting request was sent to Parties at the beginning of 2015.
-The Secretariat collected 16 Parties (grouping those received in 2014 and 2015), which are compiled in document T-PVS/Files (2015) 25.
+The Secretariat collected 16 Parties (grouping those received in 2014 and 2015.

-M. Rob Jongman, renowned researcher in the field of ecological and landscape connectivity and biodiversity, was entrusted with the task of the analysis of the replies of parties.
+Mr. Rob Jongman, renowned researcher in the field of ecological and landscape connectivity and biodiversity, was entrusted with the task of the analysis of the replies of parties.
 In this task, the expert used additional sources of information, such as the 4th and 5th national reports to the CBD.
 He further included information on other initiatives carried out by NGOs or scientific organisations which were not mentioned in the reports submitted by the national authorities.

-The final assessment report [T-PVS/PA(2014)8] will be presented and discussed at the 7th meeting of the Group of Experts on Protected Areas and Ecological Networks on 16-17 September 2015.
+The final assessment report [document T-PVS/PA (2015) 8] has been presented and discussed at the 7th meeting of the Group of Experts on Protected Areas and Ecological Networks on 16-17 September 2015.
 The report comprises a concluding section, which presents the general observations and findings on the actions and measures implemented by Parties for improving nature conservation outside protected areas proper.